WordPress Documentation Team Closes 200+ Issues — and Needs Your Help

 Where: #docs channel on Slack, and on Google Meet.

 Please also see the ongoing Contributor Day post on GitHubGitHub GitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
 Public repositories are free to host, private repositories require a paid subscription.
-GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner. https://github.com/ for onboarding and other important details.
+GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged by the repository owner. https://github.com/ for onboarding and other important details.

 Onboarding

 In addition to the details in the GitHub issue for this Contributor Day, folks who are in need of onboarding can ask in SlackSlack Slack is a Collaborative Group Chat Platform https://slack.com/.
-The WordPress community has its own Slack Channel at https://make.wordpress.org/chat/. or on the video call.
+The WordPress community has its own Slack Channel at https://make.wordpress.org/chat/ or on the video call.

 If at any time you have any questions, please feel free to ask in the #docs channel on Slack or on the video call throughout the day.